Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Spin-orbit interaction in perturbation theory

 \end{widetext}

 These expressions give valuable insights into the dependence of the spin-orbit coupling on the external fields and allow for a qualitative understanding of the numerical results presented in Sec.~\ref{Sec:Homogeneous_E} and~\ref{Sec:Inhomogeneous_E}.
 For example, let us take the limit $\Sigma\!E=0$ as in the main text.
-To switch off the spin orbit we require $v=0$.
-For this to happen, the large intrinsic spin-orbit need to be compensated for by the electric field induced spin-orbit, which needs to have opposite sign.
-By looking at Eq.~\eqref{eq:v_iso_aniso_Si}, it is clear that the DRA growth direction, with $\varphi=\pi/4$, can drive the switch because in this case all the terms varying with the electric field have the opposite sign with respect to the intrinsic spin-orbit coupling.
-In this case, when $\delta\!E=0$, we find that $v=0$ at $E_\text{DRA}^{SW}\approx 1.52$ and when $E_y=0$, the spin-orbit vanish at $\delta\!E^{SW}\approx 29.5$.
+To obtain $v=0$, the intrinsic and electric field dependent spin-orbit couplings need to have opposite signs.
+By looking at Eq.~\eqref{eq:v_iso_aniso_Si}, it is clear that the DRA, with $\varphi=\pi/4$, can drive the switch because in this case all the terms varying with the electric field have the opposite sign with respect to the intrinsic coupling.
+In this case, when $\delta\!E=0$, we find that $v=0$ at $E_\text{DRA}^{SW}\approx 1.52$ and when $E_y=0$, $v=0$ at $\delta\!E^{SW}\approx 29.5$.
 Quantitatively, the values of these critical fields are only accurate up to prefactors of order one, see Eqs.~\eqref{eq:SW-Homogeneneous-DRA} and~\eqref{eq:deltaEsw}.

-The spin-orbit vanishes also when the fields $E_y$ and $\delta\!E$ are both present.
+The spin-orbit coupling vanishes also when the fields $E_y$ and $\delta\!E$ are both present.
 The precise shape of the curve along which this occurs strongly depends on the numerical values of the $\alpha$ parameters.
 Using Eq.~\eqref{eq:v_iso_aniso_Si}, one predicts $v=0$ along two separate lines that do not intersect, while numerically we observe that the two lines merge together, see the blue curve in Fig.~\ref{fig:alpha_inhom_E}b).
 This discrepancy is a consequence of the numerical inaccuracy of the approximation used: slight variations of the cross-coupling terms $\propto E_y \delta\!E$ can drastically change the behaviour of the switching curve.
-We note that the correct qualitative behaviour of the spin-orbit is restored by including higher powers of $\pmb{\epsilon}$ in the expansion in Eq.~\eqref{eq:so-velocity-expansion}, but we do not give explicit expressions for these terms here.
+We note that the correct qualitative behaviour of $v$ is restored by including higher powers of $\pmb{\epsilon}$ in the expansion in Eq.~\eqref{eq:so-velocity-expansion}, but we do not give explicit expressions for these terms here.